Here we'll explain what is in Vestd's standard Articles of Association

 In terms of investment:

-- The Articles have been drafted to ensure that existing or future SEIS & EIS shareholders will not be impacted, with respect to meeting HMRC qualifying criteria (n.b. you must not be an existing shareholder for EIS/SEIS to be applicable).
+- The Articles have been drafted with the intention that existing or future SEIS & EIS shareholders will not be impacted, with respect to meeting HMRC qualifying criteria (n.b. you must not be an existing shareholder for EIS/SEIS to be applicable).
 This includes allowing dividends to be paid differentially to different share classes, but ensuring that any share class subject to SEIS/EIS may not be given more dividends than any other share class, and thus does not put that class' SEIS/EIS eligibility at risk.
 Please check with your lawyers if you have any concerns about these being right for you

 - The Articles are compatible with and should not preclude any future crowdfunding.